chaseycodes/VentureKicks/README.md

 ![](images/banner.png)
-> A mobile responsive web application to help users manage their inventory and make better purchases.
+> An application to help users manage their inventory and make better purchases.

 ## Demo
 > www.venturekicks.com